cardstack/boxel/README.md

 `packages/boxel-ui/addon` is the UI components Ember addon

-`packages/boxel-ui/test-app` is the test suite and component explorer for boxel-ui
+`packages/boxel-ui/test-app` is the test suite and component explorer for boxel-ui, deployed at [boxel-ui.stack.cards](https://boxel-ui.stack.cards)

-`packages/boxel-motion` is the animation primitives ember addon.
+`packages/boxel-motion/addon` is the animation primitives ember addon.

-`packages/boxel-motion-test-app` is the test suite for boxel-motion

-`packages/boxel-motion/test-app` is the demo app for boxel-motion
+`packages/boxel-motion/test-app` is the demo app for boxel-motion, deployed at [boxel-motion.stack.cards](https://boxel-motion.stack.cards)

 `packages/matrix` is the docker container for running the matrix server: synapse, as well as tests that involve running a matrix client.